Caspersn2/EnergyIDE/InstructionCounter/readme.md

 python main.py -f file.il -m 'generateNumber()'
 ```

-> **WARNING:** if the method takes any input, then `-m` cannot be used, because it make random guesses about the input parameters.
+> **WARNING:** if the method takes any input, then `-m` cannot be used, because it can't make random guesses about the input parameters.

 ## Work list